The number of people dying each year from drug overdose continues to rise.

 Baltimore, Maryland medical malpractice law firm helps you after you are injured through medical mistake

-Schochor and Staton, P.A. has an established track record of obtaining satisfying compensation on behalf of clients and their families injured by medical malpractice and negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. has an established track record of obtaining satisfying compensation on behalf of clients and their families injured by medical malpractice and negligence.
 If you are injured by a healthcare provider, call us at 410-234-1000 to set up a free consultation to discuss your case.